AllenCell/aics-ml-segmentation/docs/demo_2.md

 ## Stage 4: Run **Binarizer**

 The trained model is saved at `/allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_saved_model_iter_1/checkpoint_epoch_400.pytorch`.
-After updating the paths in prediction configuration (`predict_folder_config.yaml`), we can simply run
+After updating the paths in prediction configuration file `predict_folder_config.yaml`, we can simply run

 ```bash
 dl_predict --config /allen/aics/assay-dev/Segmentation/DeepLearning/aics-ml-segmentation/configs/predict_folder_config.yaml
 ```

 Looking at the results, we find that Lamin B1 in all interphase cells are segmented very well, but still need improvement for mitotic cells.
 How can we segment Lamin B1 in mitotic cells better?
-We can quickly develop a workflow to get reasonable segmentation of Lamin B1 in mitotic cells.
-Again, we refer [demo 1](./demo_1.md) for how to develop a classic image segmentation workflow.
-Suppose we already have work out this workflow and call it `lmnb1_mitotic`.
+We develop another classic image segmentation workflow to get reasonable segmentation of Lamin B1 in mitotic cells, and call it `lmnb1_mitotic`.

-For convenice, we use a set of samples from mitotic enriched experiments, where there are usually at least one mitotic cell in each FOV.
+For convenience, we use a set of samples from mitotic enriched experiments, where there are usually at least one mitotic cell in each FOV.
 Suppose the images are saved at `/allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_fluorescent_mitosis`.
 Then, we run the **Binarizer** twices

-* first run with the DL model and save at `/allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_DL_iter_2`
+* first run with the DL model (better for interphase) and save at `/allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_DL_iter_2`

 ```bash
 dl_predict --config /allen/aics/assay-dev/Segmentation/DeepLearning/aics-ml-segmentation/configs/predict_folder_config.yaml
 ```

-* second run with the `lmnb1_mitotic` workflow, and save at `/allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_classic_workflow_segmentation_iter_2`
+* second run with the `lmnb1_mitotic` workflow (better for mitosis), and save at `/allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_classic_workflow_segmentation_iter_2`

 ```bash
 batch_processing --workflow_name lmnb1_mitotic --struct_ch 0 --output_dir /allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_classic_workflow_segmentation_iter_2 per_dir --input_dir /allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_fluorescent_mitosis --data_type .tiff